 Teachers College (TC or the College) expects members of the College community to observe traditional norms of scholarly discourse, academic integrity, and fairness.
-All members of the College community are expected to exhibit the high level of personal integrity which society must demand of all professionals.
-Teachers College insists on the greatest degree of freedom of inquiry, teaching, learning, and expression for all of its members.
+All members of the College community are expected to exhibit the high level of personal integrity which society must demand of professionals.
 Thus, activities which disrupt the regular and essential operation of the College or Columbia University are not permitted.